-Capital providers were the consuls Albrecht, Weinlich and Delius as well as the merchants H. Claussen, J. Fritze, J. Hachez and C. Kulenkampff.
+Capital givers were the consuls Albrecht, Weinlich and Delius as well as the merchants H. Claussen, J. Fritze, J. Hachez and C. Kulenkampff.

 Among these founders, Ferdinand Ullrich was appointed commercial and Paul Zschörner technical director.

-At Zschörner’s suggestion, the site for the plant was chosen to be a 500,000 square meter area between the river Aue and the Weser in the district town of Blumenthal, which at the time belonged to the Prussian province of Hanover and since 1939 to Bremen.
+At Zschörner’s suggestion, the site for the plant was chosen to be a 500,000 square meter area between the river Aue and the Weser in the district town of Blumenthal, which at the time belonged to the Prussian province of Hanover (since 1939 to Bremen).

 In 1896, there were already 2000 workers, among them many from Poland, Silesia, Eastern and Western Prussia, Saxony and the Rhineland.

-In 1897, the connection to the railway network was undertaken with the Farge-Vegesacker railway.
+In 1897, the connection to the railway network was made with the Farge-Vegesacker railway.

 It was supported by the then county commissioner Paul Berthold.

-As the first industrial company in the rural site, the BWK changed the the structure of Blumenthal comprehensively.
+As the first industrial company in the rural location, the BWK changed the the structure of Blumenthal comprehensively.